IAICS/CAFIC 2015 Conference

 should be 3-5 pages in length, single spaced.

-Deadline: Please submit abstracts and complete panel proposals
+Deadline: Please submit abstracts by January 11, 2015, and panel/workshop proposals and

 contact Dr. Guo-Ming Chen at email@example.com